MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

               Baseline in Azure landing zones
              </div>
              <div class="is-size-7 has-margin-top-small has-line-height-reset">
                    <p>This architecture is appropriate if you're deploying the workload in an enterprise setup.
-The workload uses centralized shared services, needs on-premises connectivity, and integrates with other workloads of an enterprise.
+The workload uses centralized shared services, needs on-premises connectivity, and integrates with other workloads of the enterprise.
 It's deployed in an Azure landing zone subscription that inherits the Corp. management group.</p>
              </div>
           </div>
        </article>